safaaaz/student-tutor-s/README.md

 # student tutors
- website using python (dijango) in visual studio
+ website using python (django) in visual studio